awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-laravel-tutorial.md

 Launch an RDS DB instance in your Elastic Beanstalk environment\.
 You can use MySQL, SQLServer, or PostgreSQL databases with Laravel on Elastic Beanstalk\.
 For this example, we'll use MySQL\.

-**Note**
-Running an Amazon RDS instance in your Elastic Beanstalk environment is great for development and testing, but it ties the lifecycle of your database to your environment\.
-See [Launching and connecting to an external Amazon RDS instance in a default VPC](rds-external-defaultvpc.md) for instructions on connecting to a database running outside of your environment\.

 **To add an RDS DB instance to your Elastic Beanstalk environment**

 1. Open the [Elastic Beanstalk console](https://console.aws.amazon.com/elasticbeanstalk), and in the **Regions** list, select your AWS Region\.